The best vitamins to boost your immune system

 Food sources: eggs, fortified margarine.

-How much is in Heights: 20mcg, 400% of the NRV.
+How much is in the Smart Supplement: 20mcg, 400% of the NRV.
 This is definitely more than enough, plus you don’t have to take a pill full of nasty caking agents and fillers (yuck!).

 Is zinc good for your immune system?